 However, many nutritionists point out that juicing can be an efficient way to increase your nutrient intake since you can get the benefits of, say, an entire bunch of kale without having to eat that much of it.
-You can even add some of the pulp back in to the juice for added fiber, or use it for cooking.
+You can even add some of the pulp back in to the juice for added fiber, or use the leftover fiber for cooking.
 Also, if you hate veggies and absolutely won't eat them, drinking the juice is definitely a great alternative.

 It's important to note that these machines are not smoothie makers and aren't suitable for super soft fruits like bananas.
 If you have a yen for a smoothie, see our separate report on blenders.
 For a versatile appliance that can chop, dice, mix, blend and shred, see our report on food processors.

 Electric citrus juicers are a step up, and are best for medium-sized jobs.
 This type of juicer has a small electric motor and does a good job of scouring the juice out of any type of citrus fruit.
 The best can handle multiple batches without burning up, and even the less-expensive models can easily keep a family in fresh orange juice or lemonade.
 They're not appropriate for heavy use and they won't juice vegetables or non-citrus fruits.
 Citrus juicers are sometimes incorrectly referred to as citrus reamers.
-A citrus reamer is actually a simple, one-piece tool.
-It juices a single orange, lemon or lime, but does not strain the juice, that needs to be done as a separate step.
+A citrus reamer is actually a simple, one-piece tool that juices a single orange, lemon or lime, but does not strain the juice, that needs to be done as a separate step.
 Electric citrus juicers have a built-in strainer.

-ConsumerSearch editors evaluated expert roundups, professional tests and hundreds of owner reviews to find the best juicers in four categories: manual, centrifugal, electric and masticating.
-We looked at the results of test performed by ConsumerReports.org, Cook's Illustrated, Good Housekeeping and Fine Cooking, and took into account the months of research performed by the folks at SweetHome.com.
-Consumer review sites such as Amazon.com and Walmart.com spoke to long term durability and reliability.
-In addition to performance, the most important factor, we looked at ease of assembly, use and cleaning because if it's a hassle, your juicer will probably just sit in a cupboard somewhere.
-Noise was factored in because a noisy appliance can be annoying.
-The products we chose rose to the top in every category and the range of sizes and prices means we found a top juicer that will fit into most people's lifestyle, budget and kitchen.
+ConsumerSearch editors evaluated expert roundups, professional tests and hundreds of owner reviews to find the best centrifugal, electric, masticating and manual juicers.
+We looked at the results of test performed by ConsumerReports.org, Cook's Illustrated and Good Housekeeping, as well as comprehensive roundups done by TheSweetHome.com and BonAppetit.com.
+Consumer reviews at sites such as Amazon.com and Walmart.com speak to issues such as long term durability and reliability.
+In addition to performance, which is the most important factor, we looked at ease of assembly, use and cleaning because if any of those are a hassle, your juicer will probably just sit in a cupboard somewhere.
+Noise is also factored in because a loud appliance can be annoying.
+The products we chose rise to the top in every category and the range of sizes and prices means we found a juicer that will fit into most people's lifestyle, budget and kitchen.

 The other standout choice in the Juice Fountain Plus series is the Breville Juice Fountain Compact BJE200XL (Est. $100).
-It's a powerful performer in a smaller package than the JE98XL.
+The BJE200XL is a powerful performer in a smaller package than the JE98XL.
 It has only one speed and a slightly smaller juice-cup capacity (25 ounces), but it performs just as well as its bigger brothers and costs less than some smaller, citrus-only juicers.
 It's an excellent choice for a small kitchen or for servicing just one or two people.